Security-Onion-Solutions/securityonion-docs/Trimming-PCAPs.rst

 `NETRESEC <https://www.netresec.com/>`__.
 Using this tool, we can trim the flows within PCAPs to a desired size.

-**Please be aware and cognizant of the fact that it may take a while to process a large amount of PCAPs.
+**Please be aware that it may take a while to process a large amount of PCAPs.
 With this in mind, you'll want to consider running TrimPCAP at non-peak times (without high PCAP write volume, etc.).**

 | One retention schedule that could be used is as follows:
 | (http://www.netresec.com/?page=Blog&month=2017-12&post=Don%27t-Delete-PCAP-Files---Trim-Them)